 I applied for a campsite courier role on a Sunday, received a call back on Monday and was on a plane by Thursday (Hey, I’m from Southampton, everything I do resembles a Craig David song).

 The Camping Life Seasons:

-From August 2011 to October 2011 I was based in Italy.
-The first campsite, a medium one called San Franscesco, was based in a small Adriatic town called Caorle.
-It was so brand new to me.
+From, August 2011 to October 2011 they based me in Italy.
+The first campsite, a medium one called San Francesco, was based in a small Adriatic town called Caorle.
+The experience was so brand new.

 I arrived, a little lost.
 Unsure of what was going on, it all happened so fast.
-Just last week I was sat arguing with my mum and now today, I’m here, sat outside a tent with complete strangers, playing drinking games.
+Just last week my mum and I were sat arguing and now today, I’m here, outside a tent with complete strangers, playing drinking games.

 Obviously, the season life hit me hard.
 I was hooked.

-The next season I was based between Paris and the Loire Valley mainly on a campsite called Chateau Des Marais near Chambord.
+The next season I got based between Paris and the Loire Valley spending most of the season on a campsite called Chateau Des Marais near Chateau de Chambord.
 Starting in mid-February and finishing mid-November.
 It was a long season.
 Colder than the Adriatic, but just as exciting.

 My 3rd year wasn’t so enthralling, based in Spain (where I originally applied to be) on Playa Montroig near Salou.
 I worked just March 2013 – July 2013 and decided it was the end of seasons for good.
 We weren’t even allowed to use the campsite pools.

 However, as everyone who works a season knows – you always end up coming back, even when you say won’t.

 The 4th season (and final so far…never say never…) was on L’Etoile D’Argens in the French Riviera where I met my now husband and worked from March 2014 – October.